-- Facet joint pain of the spine in neck, chest and lower back
+Facet joint pain of the spine in the neck, chest and lower back

-Pretty much any joint can be injected if done by safe and experienced hands.
+Almost any joint can be injected when performed by safe and experienced hands.

 DID YOU KNOW?

-Joint injections can be done to help diagnose if those joints are the source of pain.
-For example if you inject a joint with local anaesthetic and the pain goes away while the anaesthetic is working, then it means that that joint is the most likely source of the pain.
-Then longer-term interventional treatment can be focused on those joints causing your pain.
+Joint injections may be performed to help diagnose whether those joints are the source of pain.
+For example, if a joint is injected with local anaesthetic, and the pain goes away while the anaesthetic is working, it means that that joint is the most likely source of the pain.
+The specialist will then be able to use longer-term interventional treatment to focus on the joints causing the pain.

 Boswell MV et al. Interventional techniques: evidence-based practice guidelines in the management of chronic spinal pain.
 Pain Physician.
 2007;10:7-111.